 With this configuration, an application generates log events of the Standard level and sends them to Message Server.
 It also generates log events of the Standard, Interaction, Trace, and Debug levels, and sends them to the memory output.
 The most current log is stored to a file named Logfile, which the application creates in its working directory.
 Increased memory storage allows an application to save more of the log information generated before a failure.
-Use this configuration when trying to reproduce an application's failure.
-The memory log file will contain a snapshot of the application's log at the moment of failure; this should help you and Genesys Technical Support identify the reason for the failure.

 Note: If you are running an application on UNIX, and you do not specify any files in which to store the memory output snapshot, a core file that the application produces before terminating contains the most current application log.
-Provide the application's core file to Genesys Technical Support when reporting a problem.
+Provide the application's core file to Genesys Customer Care when reporting a problem.